 We had the privilege of two completely different camping locations each weekend: Hurkey Creek Park, in the beautiful mountains near Idyllwild, and South Carlsbad State Beach.
 Both provided stunning backdrops and a serene environment.

-We had a couple luxuries of our own, such as the mesmerizing, comforting sound of crashing waves to lull us to sleep at Carlsbad beach.
-My husband and I also enjoyed midnight strolls to the bathroom, which included stargazing and a wonderful ocean breeze.
+From a lowly tenter's perspective, we had a couple luxuries of our own: the mesmerizing, comforting sound of crashing waves to lull us to sleep at South Carlsbad beach.
+My husband and I also enjoyed midnight strolls to the bathroom, complete with stargazing and a relaxing ocean breeze.
 Our RVing comrades could not make this same claim.

-You can’t go camping without roasting marshmallows over a campfire.
-Remember to bring graham crackers and Hershey bars to make s’mores.
+One should never go camping without roasting marshmallows over a campfire—remember to bring graham crackers and chocolate bars to make s’mores.
 We were introduced to a new indulgence: s’mores made with peanut butter cups instead of chocolate bars—wow!
 They are delicious, but very sweet, so be sure to pace yourself (honestly, one is plenty).
 To prevent middle-of-the-night sick tummies (especially if you have kids under 10) consider imposing a two s’mores maximum—one with chocolate, one without.

 Since our family hadn’t been camping in a while, we were a little rusty.
 Here are tips inspired by lessons we re-learned (the hard way):